kigyui/latexpatterns/inflatablehips/04a-construction-inner.md

 <img src="imgs/20250426_153848.jpg" height="500">

-Next join the front and back pieces at the crotch and down the inside legs, so the sides are still open
+Next join the front and back pieces at the crotch and down the inside legs, so the sides are still open.

 <img src="imgs/20250426_155602.jpg" height="500">